Identity theft

 How can I protect myself from identity theft?

-• Remove mail from your mailbox as soon as possible.
-Keep mail in a safe place in your home.
+- Remove mail from your mailbox as soon as possible.

-• Do not give personal information over the phone or through the mail to anyone you are not sure about.
+- Do not give personal information like your address or debit or credit card number over the phone or by email to anyone you are not sure about.
+Or to a door-to-door salesperson.

-• Do not carry your birth certificate or passport with you unless you need it that day.
+- Do not carry your birth certificate, social insurance card, or passport with you unless you need it that day.

 To keep your financial information safe: